23-year-old UPS driver killed in downtown Raleigh shooting; suspect in custody

+In court on Thursday, Wall's mother became emotional, lunging and yelling toward Bynem.

+Tense moments in court.
+The mother of UPS driver gunned down on a delivery becoming very emotional as her son’s accused killer faced a judge. #ABC11 pic.twitter.com/B411ULg8rQ— Elaina Athans (@AthansABC11) February 11, 2021

-Just before 2:30 p.m., officers responded to the report of a shooting in the 600 block of S. East Street near East Lenoir Street.
+The shooting happened just before 2:30 p.m. on Wednesday in the 600 block of S. East Street near East Lenoir Street.

-On arrival, officers found 23-year-old Dylan Scott Wall, a UPS employee, suffering from a gunshot wound, he was taken to WakeMed hospital where he later died.
+On arrival, officers found the 23-year-old UPS employee suffering from a gunshot wound.
+He was taken to WakeMed hospital where he later died.

-Surrounding homes were evacuated in response to the incident.
-Residents have since been able to return.

-Neighbors told authorities that they heard six to seven shots in the area.
+Neighbors told authorities that they heard six to seven shots in the area at the time of the shooting.

 "We are heartbroken by the loss of our colleague, and offer our deepest condolences to his family and friends.
 We'll defer any other questions to the Raleigh Police Department."